gaudiatech/katagames-gl-docs/README.md

-# glob-docs
+# Katagames Global Repo

-global docs for game devs who use kata.games
+Subject: general documentation/global repo for all users and game developers who use [https://kata.games](KATA.GAMES)

+## contribute

+you can use the wiki, create issues to describe bugs precisely, etc.